 KD Thompson (AWCP Class of ’15, AWSP Class of ’16) after graduating from Alderleaf applied her permaculture skills working for Vets on the Farm as a live-in farm intern.
 She helped build a cold room for storing the harvest, completed building a greenhouse, and started building a hoop house.
 She was also hired by the Washington State University extension office in Spokane, to write fact sheets for various vegetables for the common gardener.

-Sam Royce (Class of ’14) went on to complete the Alderleaf Instructor Apprenticeship Program in 2015.
-He now works as an instructor with Quiet Heart Wilderness School and as a guest teacher at Alderleaf.
+Sam Royce (AWCP Class of ’14) went on to complete the Alderleaf Instructor Apprenticeship Program in 2015.
+He then was hired as an instructor with Quiet Heart Wilderness School and as a guest teacher at Alderleaf.
 He also offers classes in moccasin-making, flintknapping and hide-tanning through his own organization, Wildness Within.

 Annabel Brennan (AWCP Class of ’14, AWSP Class of ’16) completed both of Alderleaf’s nine month programs.
 Directly after graduating the Advanced Wilderness Skills Program she interned with the Panthera Teton Cougar Project out of Jackson, Wyoming.
 She worked with Dr. Mark Elbroch and several Alderleaf alumni researching mountain lions.

-Jamie Weaver (Class of ’12) went on to complete Alderleaf’s Instructor Apprenticeship.
+Jamie Weaver (AWCP Class of ’12) went on to complete Alderleaf’s Instructor Apprenticeship.
 She was then hired as a wilderness instructor at Primitive Pursuits in New York State.
 She then completed a degree at Western Washington University.
 Jamie is now teaching with a wilderness therapy organization.

-Leah Houghton (Class of ’12) after graduating Alderleaf, worked as camp director in the remote wilderness of the Cascade Mountains at Camp Wahoo, teaching children outdoor skills and horseback riding.
+Leah Houghton (AWCP Class of ’12) after graduating Alderleaf, worked as camp director in the remote wilderness of the Cascade Mountains at Camp Wahoo, teaching children outdoor skills and horseback riding.
 Leah traveled to Ecuador where she volunteered on a biodynamic farm, helping to install a micro-hydro-electric system in a rural valley.
 Leah taught at a Montessori school and enjoys homesteading with chickens, a dog, and two mini dairy goats.
-She is now teaching at Alderleaf.

-Patrick Loderhose (Class of ’12) interned with permaculture designer, Jenny Pell, after graduating.
+Patrick Loderhose (AWCP Class of ’12) interned with permaculture designer, Jenny Pell, after graduating.
 He teaches permaculture courses and designs greywater systems.
 He designed and installed a greywater system at Alderleaf.
 He is now a permaculture project manager for Stone Soup.

-Ennis (Class of ’12) was hired by Earth Native
+Ennis (AWCP Class of ’12) was hired by Earth Native

 Wilderness School in Austin, Texas where she works as a youth programs